Two in-game ads, a pre-roll YouTube ad and a digital outdoor ad promoted the film Annabelle , rated 15.

 The ad breached CAP Code rule 4.1 (Harm and offence).

-mallet and with a metal box covering his head.
+large mallet and with a metal box covering his head.
 There was then a shot of a bubbling red pool from which a figure arose, covered in red liquid.
-This sequence was interspersed with footage of burning flowers, an arm reaching out of the metal door, shots of
+This sequence was interspersed with footage of burning flowers, an arm reaching out of the metal door,

-the character whose head was covered by the metal box, and an eye with a red iris.
-During these sequences extracts from three reviews were superimposed over the footage, two of which referred to the horror genre of the game and the third describing the
+shots of the character whose head was covered by the metal box, and an eye with a red iris.
+During these sequences extracts from three reviews were superimposed over the footage, two of which referred to the horror genre of the game and the third

 ASA Assessment: Complaint not upheld